leo4048111/TheCherno-OpenGL-Tutorial-Source-Code/README.md

 # TheCherno-OpenGL-Tutorial-Source-Code
-My implementation of the codes in [TheCherno's OpenGL tutorial series](https://www.youtube.com/watch?v=W3gAzLwfIP0&list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2).
+My implementation of the codes in [TheCherno's OpenGL tutorial series](https://www.youtube.com/watch?v=W3gAzLwfIP0&list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2), all episodes included.
 # About this solution
 Each project is the source code for one episode.
 # More about TheCherno